Writing Guidelines

 Author biography:

-- Author name and degree are in bold, but the comma following is not.
+- Author name and degree are in bold along with the comma.

 - First line indented ½”.